edgelesssys/contrast/dev-docs/security-overview.md

 ## Key components

 - **Contrast Kubernetes runtime**: Contrast comes with a custom Kubernetes `RuntimeClass` that specifies the runtime handler used by `containerd` to manage container execution.
 A custom runtime handler is used to run containers inside Confidential Virtual Machines (CVMs).
-Contrast’s runtime is based on the [Kata Container runtime](https://katacontainers.io/) and the [Confidential Computing (CoCo)](https://confidentialcontainers.org/) project.
+Contrast’s runtime is based on the [Kata Container runtime](https://katacontainers.io/) and the [Confidential Containers (CoCo)](https://confidentialcontainers.org/) project.

 - **Contrast coordinator**: An additional workload deployed to the cluster that itself runs within a CVM using the Contrast custom runtime.
 It serves as the central attestation service, ensuring that only attested workloads are admitted into the trusted service mesh.

 - **Manifest**: A configuration (.json) within the Contrast coordinator that defines the trusted reference state of your cluster.
 It specifies cryptographic hashes for all application workloads The Contrast coordinator ensures that CVM attestations are always verified against this manifest before initialized as trusted.

-- **Contrast CLI**: A command-line tool used by workload operators to manage Contrast deployments.
-It provides tools to verify the integrity and authenticity of the coordinator and the entire deployment via remote attestation.
+- **Contrast CLI**: A command-line tool to verify the integrity and authenticity of the coordinator and the entire deployment via remote attestation.
 It can also be used by data owners to verify a deployment.
 As it serves as a root of trust for the deployment, ensuring its integrity and authenticity is crucial for both the workload operator and data owner.
+It is also used for automatically pre-processing deployment files, adjusting them for a secure Contrast integration.

 ```mermaid